Trump valet Walt Nauta pleads not guilty in classified documents case

-MIAMI (AP) — Donald Trump’s valet, Walt Nauta, made a brief court appearance Thursday as he entered a not guilty plea to charges that he helped the former president hide classified documents from federal authorities.
-He also hired a new Florida-based lawyer to represent him as the case moves forward.
+MIAMI (AP) — Donald Trump's valet, Walt Nauta, pleaded not guilty Thursday to charges that he helped the former president hide classified documents from federal authorities, appearing with a new Florida-based lawyer to represent him as the case moves forward.

 Nauta was charged alongside Trump in June in a 38-count indictment alleging the mishandling of classified documents.
 His arraignment was to have happened twice before, but he had struggled to retain a lawyer licensed in Florida and one appearance was postponed because of his travel troubles.

-Ahead of his arraignment, Nauta hired Sasha Dadan, a criminal defense attorney and former public defender whose main law office is in Fort Pierce, where the judge who would be handling the trial is based, according to a person familiar with the matter who spoke on condition of anonymity ahead of the court appearance.
+Ahead of his arraignment, Nauta hired Sasha Dadan, a criminal defense attorney and former public defender whose main law office is in Fort Pierce, where the judge who would be handling the trial is based.
+She appeared in court with Nauta, alongside his Washington lawyer, Stanley Woodward, who entered the not guilty plea on his behalf.

-A Washington-based lawyer, Stanley Woodward, entered a not guilty plea on Nauta's behalf.
+Nauta answered, “Yes, Your Honor,” when he was asked whether he had reviewed the indictment during the brief court appearance.
+He and his lawyers exited the courthouse after the arraignment and entered a Black Mercedes-Benz sedan without answering questions from reporters.

 Trump pleaded not guilty during his June 13 arraignment to charges including willful retention of national defense information.
 But Nauta's arraignment was postponed that day because of the lawyer situation and then was pushed back again last week when a flight from New Jersey he was to have taken was canceled.